blester125/baseline/python/addons/README.md

      - https://www.tensorflow.org/hub/installation

   - This provides ELMo embeddings to use with any model
-  - The peformance of this model is listed under the [tagger section](../../docs/tagger.md)
+  - The performance of this model is listed under the [tagger section](../../docs/tagger.md)

   - For example, you can run this with CONLL2003 as follows: